-Two RV Gypsies: Full-Time RVers
+The Two RV Gypsies: Full-Time RVerS AT

 (Since the internet updated, the video does not work - Karen is trying to fix this, but she is not sure how.)
 If you know how, please email her.
-In the meantime, the Reversing Falls definitely has a story to be told, so please scroll down for further explanation of the three tides, and some photos.
+In the meantime, the Reversing Falls definitely has a story to be told, so please SCROLL DOWN for further explanation of the three tides, and some photos.
 PLUS there is a link at the bottom of this page for other places in the area,

-ImportantBelow is a photo of a sign at Wolastaq Park - Showing Irving Pulp & Paper Mill, the bridge, and St. John River and the Reversing Falls.
+ImportantBelow is a photo of a sign at Wolastaq Park - Showing Irving Pulp and Paper Mill, the bridge, St. John River and the Reversing Falls.
 In the above video and in the below photos, the area with the paper mill is referred to as area #1 and the other side of the bridge is referred to as area #2.

 photo explaining area 1 and are 2 of the reversing falls